 \subsubsection{Restricted variants of $k$-pairability.}

 Here the parties are only allowed to perform LOCC on the initial resource state.
-The parties may be able to generate $k$ EPR pairs for some but not all choices of such pairs.
+The parties may be able to generate $k$ EPR-pairs for some but not all choices of such pairs.

 Miguel-Ramiro, Pirker, and D\"ur~\cite{MPD:networks} consider resource states interpolating between the two extreme cases discussed in our introduction: the GHZ state shared among $n$ parties and $\binom{n}{2}$ EPR states shared between each pair of parties.
 This work proposed clustering and merging algorithms that produce resource states with the desired functionality.
 However, these methods do not appear to provide $k$-pairable resource states with few qubits per party.